A 3-minute daily practice for self-worth · iPhone

 Built on real events in your own words, never sentences you don’t believe.
 That’s exactly why it can move the feeling, not just a to-do list.

-A gentle weekly rhythm: five of seven days is a full week.
-Rough days route to a compassion break that still counts.
-Nothing zeroes out.
+Five of seven days is a full week.
+Rough days route to a compassion break that still counts, and a day you miss is simply a day you missed.

 Stays on your phone